Housing Accommodations

 A Network of Resources

-As a Tulane student, you have access to various campus support systems to address housing concerns.
-The Goldman Center for Student Accessibility is one part of this network, specifically focused on students with disabilities.
 During the review of your housing accommodation application, you may be asked what campus resources you've already used to address your concerns.
 Please take time to explore and utilize the supports listed below, as the Housing Committee will prioritize campus-based solutions when considering your accommodation request.

 Address maintenance needs, including appliance and air quality concerns, through Campus Services.